 If you’re not at fault, liability coverage may not be as helpful in an accident as collision coverage.
 If you’re curious whether insurance covers someone borrowing your car or if you need car insurance to borrow a car, it’s best to go directly to the source as policies vary by insurer and state.

 Does my car insurance cover me while driving someone else’s vehicle?

-The general rule of thumb is that car insurance follows the car, not the driver.
-Therefore, if you borrow someone’s car, you would be covered under their car insurance policy up to the policy limits they chose.
+If you borrow someone’s car, you would typically be covered under their car insurance policy up to the policy limits they chose.
 This is what’s known as “permissive use.”

 If someone who is not a Metromile customer drives my car, are they covered?

 So if you’re a Metromile customer and you let your friend borrow your car, they would be covered if they get into an accident, subject to the policy terms and conditions.

 What happens if I’m renting a car?